 A Diverse Habitat With Nocturnal Rarities

-Target threatened species: Long-tailed bat / pekapeka-tou-roa
+Target threatened species: Long-tailed bat / Pekapeka-tou-roa

-ABT aim to ascertain the current status of bats (New Zealand only indigenous mammals) within the Makarora catchment and protect and enhance roost sites in collaboration with existing invasive mammal trapping efforts.
+ABT aim to ascertain the current status of bats (New Zealand’s only indigenous mammals) within the Makarora catchment and protect and enhance roost sites in collaboration with existing invasive mammal trapping efforts.
 Whilst raising awareness of these magnificant flying mammal’s of the night.

 Practicing bat survey and research methods at Makarora